aaronsaray/aaronsaray.com/_posts/2012-03-14-site-profile-name-tag-me.markdown

 }
 ```

-Then later, defiend it in the font-family declaration:
+Then later, defined it in the font-family declaration:

 ```css
 font-family: DesyrelRegular, tahoma, verdana, arial, sans-serif;
 ```

 Image Download